On the homotopy type of complexes of graphs with bounded domination number: Acyclicity

-We have noted that $\mathcal{P}_{12}$ is an acyclic matching in $X_{12}$ so, by Propositions~\ref{descomposicion} and~\ref{x12iscomplex}, it suffices to check acyclicity of $\mathcal{Q}$ in $R_{12}$.
-The acyclicity of $Q_2^3$ is evident from item 2 in Proposition~\ref{lexi2}, whereas the acyclicity of $Q_1^2$ is proved below by an inductive argument based on Proposition~\ref{relativized} and the following preliminary considerations.
+We have noted that $\mathcal{P}_{12}$ is an acyclic matching in $X_{12}$ so, by Propositions~\ref{descomposicion} and~\ref{x12iscomplex}, the proof of Proposition~\ref{resacy} will follow once we check acyclicity of $\mathcal{Q}$ in $R_{12}$.
+The acyclicity of $Q_2^3$ follows directly from item 2 in Proposition~\ref{lexi2}, whereas the acyclicity of $Q_1^2$ is proved below by an inductive argument based on Proposition~\ref{relativized} and the following preliminary considerations.